RohanShrivastava08/Hashnode-Blogs/clxlfzuwc000209jq6mi41zpz.md

 * Designed to address common challenges in modern web development, Vite offers an innovative approach to building projects with React.

-* Let's dive into what Vite is, its importance, pros and cons, and how it revolutionizes React development.

 #### What is Vite?